-Full Text: Pommie Mbangwa, Darren Sammy’s heartfelt commentary on racism and taking a knee
+Full text: Pommie Mbangwa, Daren Sammy’s heartfelt commentary on racism and taking a knee

 Excuse me for being political because some will say it is being political but I cannot shed my skin.
 I hope, I hope that the discussion at the very least can be about how to be united, about something that everybody agrees on.
 This is also in the hope that there is an agreement in that regard.

-Darren Sammy: Yeah, sometimes I don’t understand why is it so difficult to support this movement if you understand what it stands for.
+Daren Sammy: Yeah, sometimes I don’t understand why is it so difficult to support this movement if you understand what it stands for.
 That’s just my opinion.
 What my kind have been through.
 There are other issues affecting the world but I don’t understand why it’s so difficult.

 Pommie Mbangwa: I’ll say this with regard to Quinton de Kock that freedom of choice is fair enough.
 I don’t want to speculate on what the personal reasons exactly are because I haven’t got those but I hope that discussion can actually be had.
 Thank you for letting me have my say.
 I’ll move on.

-Note: Update: CSA has noted the personal decision by South African wicketkeeper Quinton de Kock not to take the knee